Previous Home Next

 An Elizabethan Maundy, attributed to Levina Teerlinc, c.1565.

-Info on blue from Costume in the Drama of Shakespeare and His Contemporaries, by M.C.
-Linthicum.
+(1) Linthicum, M.C., Costume in the Drama of Shakespeare and His Contemporaries.
 Pg 27, and note #3 on same page.

 Top of page